 Write to your MP and ask them what they and their party are doing to close the gender pay gap

 As well as mobilising individuals to make a change, we are calling for employers and the Government to take action.

 Advertise jobs at all levels in their organisation as flexible, part-time or a job share unless there is a strong business case not to

 Unblock the pipeline.
 Support women to progress to higher paid jobs.
 Tackle unconscious bias and use targets to measure progress and focus minds.

-Over 60% of those earning less that the living wage are women – become a living wage employer.
+Become a living wage employer – over 60% of those earning less that the living wage are women.

 And the government to take action in the following ways:

 We welcome the government’s announcement that employers will be required to publish their gender pay gap, but we believe they should also be required to show how they calculated it and commit to an action plan to put it right.
 Alongside this there must be meaningful penalties for those who do not comply.

 Create targets for apprenticeships and aim for 50:50 recruitment.
 Apprenticeships are publically funded but at the moment the ones in the highest paid sectors remain dominated by men.
 There is a £2,000 gender pay gap at apprenticeship level.

 The introduction of shared parental leave is welcome but at the moment too few fathers will be able to take it.
 There should be dedicated period of leave for fathers paid closer to replacement earnings rate.